-J W Russell was a great Mathematician and renowned scholar of early 20th century.
+J W Russell was a great mathematician and renowed scholar of early 20th century at St. John?s College, Oxford, USA.
 He was a believer of Mathematical moderations.
-His work and concepts about geometry have been published worldwide and are still among best sellers.
+His work and concept about geometry has been published worldwide and still among best sellers.
 He was also a fellow and lecturer of Merton College, Balliol, USA.

 |Ask for Printed Catalogue|

 |Home | About Us | Distribution | Contact Us|